Study in the Netherlands: A guide to Dutch universities

 This guide explains everything you need to study in the Netherlands: the top Dutch universities, Netherlands scholarships and universities in the Netherlands for international students.

-Foreigners looking to study in the Netherlands will find a wide range of Dutch universities and education institutions offering international degree programmes, as well as many undergraduate and post-graduate degrees in English.
+Foreigners looking to study in the Netherlands will find a wide range of Dutch universities and education institutions offering international degree programmes.
+Many of the Netherlands' universities offer undergraduate and post-graduate degrees in English.

-Information on studying in the Netherlands is easily found in English on government portals, and universities in the Netherlands typically offer help for foreign students to arrange their move and Dutch student visa to legally study in the Netherlands.
+Information on studying in the Netherlands is easily found in English on government portals, and universities in the Netherlands typically offer help for foreign students to arrange their move and Dutch student visa.
 In any case, foreign students will find no shortage of guidance or courses to study in the Netherlands for international students.

-Foreigners who graduate from a Dutch university – as well as foreigners who graduate from any of the world's top 200 universities in the last three years – can apply for a special visa in the Netherlands to look for work for up to one year.
-See the conditions for applying for a graduate 'orientation year' Dutch permit.
+Foreigners who graduate from a university in the Netherlands – as well as foreigners who graduate from any of the world's top 200 universities in the last three years – can apply for a special Dutch visa to look for work for up to one year, known as the graduate 'orientation year' Dutch permit.

-This guide to Dutch universities explains everything you need to study in the Netherlands at either a university of applied sciences (hogescholen) or research university (universiteit) in the Netherlands:
+This guide explains what you need to study in the Netherlands at either a university of applied sciences (hogescholen) or research university (universiteit) in the Netherlands:

 - Netherlands universities and Dutch higher education system